-- Develop a communication plan with simple messages about the benefits of participating in the workforce development system, with a focus on intentional outreach to the underemployed and underserved. - Assist businesses to develop new methods to expand recruitment and retain their current workforce, including how to provide supports with issues that impact a worker's ability to get to work and stay at work. - Continue to support the Business Solutions Team in collaborating and continuously improving coordination of services to employers. - Create methods to engage with individual businesses and groups of businesses with similar needs to provide ongoing support. - Define a standard family sustaining wage for the region and/or each of the subregions. - Ensure cultural responsiveness in how services are designed and delivered. - Connect individuals to training and a system of wrap around services that is responsive to their diverse experience and needs. - Confirm the competencies employers categorize as work ready by creating a list based on local feedback from employers and national research on the skills required for the future workplace. - Validate the competencies with local employers within each targeted industry. - Upon local employer validation, convene partners to ensure that the essential skills/competencies are a focus of their employability training programs and are using curriculum aligned to teaching the skills. - Develop a coordinated and accessible infrastructure to connect individuals to the training opportunities to develop these skills.
+- Assist businesses to develop new methods to expand recruitment and retain their current workforce, including how to provide supports with issues that impact a worker's ability to get to work and stay at work. - Continue to support the Business Solutions Team in collaborating and continuously improving coordination of services to employers. - Create methods to engage with individual businesses and groups of businesses with similar needs to provide ongoing support. - Define a standard family sustaining wage for the region and/or each of the subregions. - Ensure cultural responsiveness in how services are designed and delivered. - Connect individuals to training and a system of wrap around services that is responsive to their diverse experience and needs. - Confirm the competencies employers categorize as work ready by creating a list based on local feedback from employers and national research on the skills required for the future workplace. - Validate the competencies with local employers within each targeted industry. - Upon local employer validation, convene partners to ensure that the essential skills/competencies are a focus of their employability training programs and they are using curriculum aligned to teaching the validated skills. - Develop a coordinated and accessible infrastructure to connect individuals to the training opportunities to develop these skills.